 After being blown away by the vista above, retrace your steps back to Grant Street and make a left on Grant.

-Make another left on Whiting Cul-de-sac, cross to the other side, and walk up towards our first stairway located on your right – the Julius Street Stairway.
+Make another left on Whiting cul-de-sac, cross to the other side, and walk up towards our first stairway, which is located on your right—the Julius Street Stairway.

 SAN-FRANCISCO-STAIRWAYS-URBAN-HIKE-COIT-TOWER-NORTH-BEACH-TELEGRAPH-HILL